Aswaic/Project1/README.md

 ## Library Recommender Competition

-This project is part of the class Data science and machine learning at UNIL with Professor Michalis Vlachos.
+This project is part of the class Data Science and Machine Learning at UNIL with Professor Michalis Vlachos.
 Our objective was to build a personalized recommendation system that suggests books to users based on their reading history and metadata using collaborative filtering and advanced machine learning.

 ## Final score